bekyiu/monkey-language-interpreter/README.md

     evalFromFile(args[0])
 }
 ```
-you can write the monkey code in a single file and pass the full file path by program arguments
+You can write the monkey code in a single file and pass the full file path by program arguments
 or run the REPL like this:
 ![avatar](./images/img3.png)